haeslerlab/haesler-lab-website/content/authors/cagatay/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
+# Choose one of the following:
+# Principal Investigators
+# Senior staff
+# Doctoral students
+# Alumni
 user_groups:
-- Postdoctoral researchers
+- Senior staff

-# Choose one of the following "Principal Investigators", "Post-doctoral students",
-#                              "Doctoral students", "Administration", "Alumni"

 ---